 For ensuring high availability, performance, and security, a database server includes a wealth of data storage, caching, and retrieval functions.
 To ensure peak performance, a database server needs to be continuously monitored and tuned.
 Sometimes, there may be a sudden change in workload to the database, resulting in an increase in the number of simultaneously processed transactions.
 This scenario could result in a performance bottleneck at the database server.
 Continuous monitoring and optimization of the database server is essential for ensuring that the database server operates at its peak.

-The eG Enterprise suite is programmed with a variety of tests that are designed to monitor the critical parameters of the Cassandra Database servers.
-This document describes how the eG Enterprise suite monitors the Cassandra Database servers.
+The eG Enterprise is programmed with a variety of tests that are designed to monitor the critical parameters of the Cassandra Database servers.
+This document describes how the eG Enterprise monitors the Cassandra Database servers.